MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/govern-guides-through-power-platform-environments-and-power-apps.md

 Guides can also become obsolete because an operator realizes that instructions in a guide could be more efficient or accurate.
 In these cases, the related guide needs to be updated by creating a new, corrected version.
 Because it is recommended to keep track of the evolution of guides, updating a faulty or less efficient guide involves a duplication of the guide if it has been accessible in the execution environment and make the guide in the execution environment obsolete.
 For more information, see [guides versioning](strategy-for-versioning-guides.md).

 You should keep obsolete guides for audit trail purposes as this can be a regulatory or business quality requirement.
-It is recommended retiring guides in an environment dedicated to archiving.
+We recommend retiring guides in an environment dedicated to archiving.
 The retention period for guides in the archive environment should be set according to industry requirements and other standards in your organization.

 > [!NOTE]
 > Compared to the authoring environment, the archive environment might require additional regulatory controls and limitations to changes, access, and traceability.